enisasaiti/personal-task-manager/README.md

 # 📋 Personal Task Manager

-This is a simple task management application built with **Angular (v20)** using the **standalone component approach**.
-It supports basic to-do functionality such as creating, listing, and deleting tasks — with plans to add editing, filtering, and completion tracking in future sprints.

-> 🚀 Built as part of a hands-on Agile sprint simulation using Jira and Confluence for planning and documentation.
+A simple task management app built with Angular 20 using the standalone component approach, developed through realistic Agile sprints.
+The project simulates professional development practices using Jira for sprint tracking and Confluence for planning and retrospectives.

+> 🚀 Overview
+This app allows users to manage their personal to-do list with key features such as creating, updating, searching, and deleting tasks.
+It introduces real-time UI updates, priority filtering, theming, and task exporting for a polished experience.
 ---

 ## 🔧 Features